Subgroup induction property for branch groups: Subgroup induction property for groups

-As it follows from Lemma~\ref{Lemma:Torsion} that non-torsion \GGS{} groups cannot have the subgroup induction property, we will now focus exclusively on torsion \GGS{} groups.
-Luckily, there is a simple criterion, due to Vovkivksy, to decide whether a \GGS{} group is torsion or not.
+\end{lemma} As it follows from Lemma~\ref{Lemma:Torsion} that non-torsion \GGS{} groups cannot have the subgroup induction property, we will now focus exclusively on torsion \GGS{} groups.
+Luckily, there is a simple criterion, due to Vovkivksy, to decide whether a \GGS{} group is torsion or not. \begin{proposition}[{\cite[Theorem 1]{MR1754681}}] Let $p$ be a prime, let $\mathbf{e}=(e_0,\dots,e_{p-2})$ be a vector in $(\mathbf{F}_p)^{p-1}\setminus\{0\}$ and let $G_{\mathbf{e}}$ be the corresponding \GGS{} group.
+Then, $G_{\mathbf{e}}$ is torsion if and only if